awsdocs/aws-cdk-guide/v2/resources.md

 ------

-See [Tokens](tokens.md) for information about how the AWS CDK encodes deploy\-time attributes as strings\.
+See [Tokens and the AWS CDK](tokens.md) for information about how the AWS CDK encodes deploy\-time attributes as strings\.

 ## Referencing resources<a name="resources_referencing"></a>